sreyansb/LAassignmentSem4/README.md

 # Linear Algebra assignment for Semester.
 A repository of the codes that I built/updated with Openmp in C.
 I have copied a large part of my code from online sources.
-They coded it in C and then my friend [Krishna](https://github.com/krishnas2k) and I added more features and OPENMP directives to parallelise the working.
+They coded it in C and then my friends [Rakshith](https://github.com/RakshithJayanth), [Krishna](https://github.com/krishnas2k) and I added more features and OPENMP directives to parallelise the working.

 Snapshots of the commands to run the file **gauss.c** and also check its performance is: